-The Freedom Flex and its similarly named sister card, the Chase Freedom Unlimited, share many features in common, including the introductory grocery bonus and the bonuses on dining, drugstore buys and travel purchased through Chase.
+The Freedom Flex and its similarly named sister card, the Chase Freedom Unlimited®, share many features in common, including the bonuses on dining, drugstore buys and travel purchased through Chase.
 But that’s where the similarities end.

 Instead of a rotating bonus category, the Freedom Unlimited simply offers 1.5% cash back—or 1.5X points per dollar—on all purchases that don’t fall under a bonus umbrella.
 And, as the card’s name suggests, that 1.5% is unlimited.
 The lack of a bonus spending cap and the simplicity of the earnings structure make the Freedom Unlimited a great choice for those who want to make sure they’re earning points steadily but don’t want to keep up with changing bonus categories.

 The Blue Business Plus Credit Card from American Express